 Step 1: Remove DirecTV from your TV and hook the coaxial cable directly to the TV

 Now that we have all of the connections completed, we need to see what comes in on your TV.
-I would recommend not starting with your family’s main TV but instead start with a TV in a spare room.
+I would recommend not starting with your family’s main tv but instead start with a TV in a spare room.
 The next step is to remove the DirecTV box from your TV.
 My TVs were all connected via HDMI cable, so I removed the HDMI plug from the back of the TV.
 Next, find the coaxial cable that runs from the wall outlet to the back of the DirecTV box and unscrew it from the DirecTV box.
 Once removed, find the cable connector on the back of your TV and screw the cable in.
 I’m not aware of an antenna cable switch that would allow for multiple lines in.

 Step 2: Find HDTV channels on your TV